St Kilda, Scotland: Way of life

 Most modern commentators feel that the predominant theme of life on St Kilda was isolation.
 When Martin Martin visited the islands in 1697, the only means of making the journey was by open boat, which could take several days and nights of rowing and sailing across the ocean and was next to impossible in autumn and winter.
 According to a St Kilda diarist writing in 1908, vicious storms could be expected at any time between September and March.
 More modern records from the National Trust for Scotland record gales for 75 days a year with peak winds around 144 mph whilst peak wave heights on the Scottish west coast have been recorded at 16 m.

+In the mid-18th century, the St Kildans are recorded as speaking a "very corrupt dialect of the Galic adulterated with a little mixture of the Norvegian tongue."

 Separated by distance and weather, the natives knew little of mainland and international politics.
 After the Battle of Culloden in 1746, it was rumoured that Prince Charles Edward Stuart and some of his senior Jacobite aides had escaped to St Kilda.
 An expedition was launched, and in due course British soldiers were ferried ashore to Hirta.
 They found a deserted village, as the St Kildans, fearing pirates, had fled to caves to the west.
 When the St Kildans were persuaded to come down, the soldiers discovered that the isolated natives knew nothing of the prince and had never heard of King George II either.

 Even in the late 19th century, the islanders could communicate with the rest of the world only by lighting a bonfire on the summit of Conachair which would, weather permitting, be visible to those on the isles of Harris and the Uists, or by using the "St Kilda mailboat".
 This was the invention of John Sands, who visited in 1877.
 During his stay, a shipwreck left nine Austrian sailors marooned there, and by February supplies were running low.
 Sands attached a message to a lifebuoy salvaged from the Peti Dubrovacki and threw it into the sea.
 Nine days later it was picked up in Birsay, Orkney, and a rescue was arranged.
 The St Kildans, building on this idea, would fashion a piece of wood into the shape of a boat, attach it to a bladder made of sheepskin, and place in it a small bottle or tin containing a message.
 Launched when the wind came from the north-west, two-thirds of the messages were later found on the west coast of Scotland or in Norway.